jundalisay/sp/content/en/research/physics/galaxy/part-01.md

-1 Main
+## Main

 The first generations of stars and galaxies in the Universe formed in physical conditions different to those of the modern Universe.
 In fact, gas is expected to have nearly primordial composition, with low levels of chemical enrichment and dust content (e.g., [1]).
 Gas cooling is further limited by the higher Cosmic Microwave Background radiation, possibly altering the characteristic fragmentation mass of protostellar clouds [2].
-In addition, early forming galaxies are expected to experience an elevated merger rate [3], affecting their morphology and stellar populations.
+In addition, early forming galaxies are expected to experience an eleated merger rate [3], affecting their morphology and stellar populations.

 Hubble Space Telescope observations have been able to identify galaxy candidates at redshift z ∼ 8−11 (∼ 600−400 million years after the Big Bang;
 e.g. see [4]), and follow-up with the Spitzer Space Telescope provided evidence